Covid-19 Financial and Caregiver Resources

 Your doctor may have told you that you’re in the watch & wait stage.
 But you can ACT while you watch & wait and still take an active role in your care and your life with CLL.

-- Referenced with permission from the NCCN Guidelines for Patients®: Chronic Lymphocytic Leukemia V.2019. © NCCN Foundation®.
-2019.
+- Referenced with permission from the NCCN Guidelines for Patients®: Chronic Lymphocytic Leukemia V.4.2021. © NCCN Foundation®.
+2021.
 All rights reserved.
-Accessed May 1, 2019.
+Accessed April 28, 2021.
 To view the most recent and complete version of the guideline, go online to NCCN.org/patients.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.